-The understanding of public policy can be carried out from different analysis angles, and each angle will have an impact on the design and interpretation of the analyzed process.
-Positioning from a specific perspective means not only choosing a concept of public policy process, but also choosing a set of analytical tools suitable for its methodological theory and method^[1].
+The understanding of public policy can be carried out from different analytical angles, and each angle will have an impact on the design and interpretation of the analyzed process.
+Positioning from a specific perspective means not only choosing a concept of public policy process but also choosing a set of analytical tools suitable for its methodological theory and method[1].

-Then, it studies public policy from the perspective of specific discourse.
-Through the analysis of concept, category and narration, it aims to understand the language related to the following aspects including research object (urban green space), public policy tools, socio-economic and political background, which makes the interpretation of public policy possible.
+Then, it studies public policy from the perspective of a specific discourse.
+Through the analysis of concept, category, and narration, it aims to understand the language related to the following aspects: research object (urban green space), public policy tools, socio-economic background, and political background, which makes the interpretation of public policy possible.

-This paper presents a methodological proposal to identify and locate concepts, categories and narratives in intertextual and textual networks that enable divers to establish links between spatial and temporal scales in order to produce and replicate urban green space policies in italics.
-To this end, we analyzed a policy tool developed by the federal district government (today's Mexico City) during the six-year period from 2006 to 2012 the white paper reshaping your city and urban green space management.
+This paper presents a methodological proposal to identify and locate concepts, categories, and narratives in intertextual and textual networks that enable divers to establish links between spatial and temporal scales in order to produce and replicate urban green space policies.
+To this end, we analyzed a policy tool developed by the federal district government (today's Mexico City) during the sixyear period from 2006 to 2012, the white paper reshaping your city and urban green space management.

-One of the characteristics of this kind of research
+One of the characteristics of this kind of research is the formation of a corpus composed of texts of different natures (normative, programmatic, or